History of KF Tirana: 2019–present: Top flight return, 100th anniversary and two championship titles

 As Tirana had therefore created two quality squads, they did very well in the Cup too, going all the way to the final.
 However losing to KF Teuta 0–2 in a match where Tirana players did not really look hungry for the double, a feature they hadn't completed since 1999.
 They wasted endless chances to score after being 0-1 down since 2', which could change the whole outcome and finally conceded the second goal at 79'.

 Tirana would compete at UEFA Champions League after 11 years absence.

 Fresh from winning the title, Tirana was also successful in Europe, collecting over 1.5 million Euro reward from participation, advancing as far as the play-off stage of Europa League.
 With a healthy budget and having already players with a champion trophy and quality in their hands, club had the golden opportunity to start a cycle of domination for years to come.
 Club, however, failed to create such a status.
 They could not avoid key players parting ways and did not replace them with same or better elements.
 Covid-19 pandemic also contributed negatively in many ways.
 Squad sustained many players' injuries and absences on the way as well, due to lack of substitutes.
 Thus, results were disappointing, especially at the first half of the season.
 Coach Egbo and director Laçi parted ways with the club at the ugliest possible way, even though they were the main key to success, radically changing Tirana within 2 years from promotion straight to the highest title.
 It was the day Tirana was eliminated just at the second round of the Cup from an inferior opponent, the moment that club found the "alibi" to sack them.
 The shameful way of Cup elimination did not at all make club reflect positively in the championship and the January players' market did not add to the team's quality, since January usually offers little alternatives.
-Despite efforts and better results in the second half of the season and lead by an ambitious coach such as Shehi, Tirana ended 5th in the League and failed European participation.
+Despite efforts and better results in the second half of the season and led by an ambitious coach such as Shehi, Tirana ended 5th in the League and failed European participation.